baubels/3d_diffeomorphic_nnets/README.md

 ### Seeing the diffeomorphic limitations
 ![](screenshot_human.png)
 In one of my tests it was quite nice to see the limitations of using diffeomorphisms to register images.
 The below tells me that it takes less kinetic energy for a person to reposition their legs this way than in the normal!
 A possible fix to this issue would be to give non-uniform weighing to registered sources and corresponding targets, therefore focusing flows to those humanly possible as opposed to just being topologically low in loss.
 This however goes back to the original problem of introducing order to the source and target nodes, which with this assumption in place, makes the problem far simpler.

+### Further limitations:
+It's all quite fiddly, not entirely helpful being unaware of parameter extremity effects.

 ### Libraries
 - Tensorflow: for making and training of the net